 \subsection{Metrics}

-One of the metrics used is the \ac{RMSE}, where we only consider errors of the true and estimated points pairs that are optimally matched without replacement using the Hungarian algorithm.
+For the \ac{RMSE} metric, we only consider errors of the true and estimated point pairs that are optimally matched without replacement using the Hungarian algorithm.
 This is because we are doing joint estimation and detection, so the number of estimated targets may be different from the actual number of targets.
 We evaluate the \ac{RMSE} for both \acp{AoA} and \acp{ToA}.

 Another metric that we consider is the \ac{SRP}, which focuses only on localization performance.
 It is defined as the fraction of all Monte Carlo simulations that has $\hat{N} = N$, $|\hat\theta_n-\theta_n| \leq 1^\circ, \forall n$, and $|\hat\tau_n-\tau_n| \leq 1 \text{ ns}, \forall n$ satisfied simultaneously.